kercre123/victor/tools/sdk/vector-sdk-release-tools/README.md

 # Pre-Requisites

-* You have ota'd your robot to Victor OS 1.0.1 or later.
-(TODO: test multiple OS versions?
-Test latest OS?)
+* You have ota'd your robot to the version of the OS you plan to test with.
+(Consider: test with multiple versions?)
 * Uninstall any existing representation of the SDK from your computer.
 * You have Python 3.6.1 or later already installed.
 * Decide what version you want to increase the Python SDK to.